-The California State University is committed to providing opportunities for higher education to students with disabilities in its student enrollment, and to make its programs, activities and facilities fully accessible to persons with disabilities (California State University Policy for the Provision of Accommodations and Support Services to Students with Disabilities.
+The California State University system is committed to providing opportunities for higher education to students with disabilities in its student enrollment, and to make its programs, activities and facilities fully accessible to persons with disabilities.

-The CSU Policy for the Provision of Accommodations and Support Services to Students with Disabilities clearly states that a "qualified handicapped person (in a postsecondary setting) is defined as ...a handicapped person who meets the academic and technical standards requisite to admission or participation in the recipient's education program or activity".
+The CSU Policy for the Provision of Accommodations and Support Services to Students with Disabilities clearly states that a “qualified handicapped person” (in a postsecondary setting) is defined as “...a handicapped person who meets the academic and technical standards requisite for admission or participation in the recipient’s education program or activity.”

-All CSU campus faculty and staff share the responsibility for maintaining a campus environment conducive to the fulfillment of the CSU's teaching and public service mission.
-In attempting to make appropriate academic adjustments, faculty members, the staff in services to students with disabilities, and students with disabilities should work together to develop reasonable accommodations that meet the individual educational needs of qualified students with disabilities while not altering the fundamental nature of the service, program, or activity and without creating undue financial or administrative burdens.
+All CSU campus faculty and staff share the responsibility for maintaining a campus environment conducive to the fulfillment of the CSU’s teaching and public service mission.
+In attempting to make appropriate academic adjustments, faculty and DSS staff should work together to develop reasonable accommodations that meet the educational needs of qualified students with disabilities without altering the fundamental nature of the program, or activity and without creating an undue financial or administrative burden.

-Determining that a student is disabled may not always be a simple process.
+Determining that a student has a disability may not always be a simple process.
 Visible disabilities are noticeable through casual observation, for example an immediately recognizable physical impairment, or the use of a cane, a wheelchair, or crutches.

 Other students have what are known as hidden disabilities which may include hearing impairments, legal blindness, cardiac conditions, learning disabilities, cancer, diabetes, kidney disease and psychiatric or seizure disorders.

-Finally, some students have multiple disabilities caused primarily by conditions such as muscular dystrophy, cerebral palsy, multiple sclerosis, or traumatic brain injury.
+Finally, some students have a medical condition that results in several different impairments.
 Depending on the nature and progression of the condition or injury, it may be accompanied by a secondary impairment in mobility, vision, hearing, speech or coordination, which may, in fact, pose greater difficulties than the primary diagnosis.

-Faculty members are encouraged to make an announcement at the beginning of the term or put a statement in the syllabus inviting students with disabilities to schedule appointments with them.
+Faculty are encouraged to make an announcement (see example provided in FAQ section) at the beginning of the semester or put a statement in the syllabus inviting students with disabilities to schedule appointments with them.
 It is also a good idea to state, or say, that reasonable accommodations which are approved through Disability Support Services will be provided to students with disabilities.

 Students with visual impairments often benefit from the following accommodations: special testing arrangements, access to classroom materials in alternate format (i.e., audiotape, large print or Braille), a test proctor for reading exam questions and writing down answers, access to specially adapted equipment (i.e., talking calculator, talking spellchecker, special computer), notetaking assistance, tape recorded lectures and priority registration.